 4.2 Authentication

-Site-to-site VPNs must utilize a strong password, pre-shared key, certificate, or other means of authentication to verify the identity the remote entity.
+Site-to-site VPNs must utilise a strong password, pre-shared key, certificate, or other means of authentication to verify the identity the remote entity.
 The strongest authentication method available must be used, which can vary from product-to-product.

 4.3 Implementation